 Institutions may enter ONE application per category, with all applications requiring sign-off by the head of that institution.
 Collaborative initiatives, projects or strategies can be entered, but the application must come from a single lead institution.
 Additional contributing HE institutions or external partners can be noted in the ‘Institution name’ field on the application form, and if your submission is shortlisted, we will give due credit to partners at the awards ceremony and in any media features or profiles.

-Once you have submitted your entry you will receive an email confirming your institution name, the title of the nominated strategy or initiative, and the category you have entered.
+Once you have submitted your entry you will receive an email confirming your submission.
+The email may be in your junk inbox if not received within the hour.
 Please advise us if any of your contact details change once your application has been submitted.

 Our distinguished panel of experts will meet in July to review applications.
 They will select a shortlist of up to four finalists, and an Award winner, for each category.